Particular/docs.particular.net/samples/azure/azure-service-bus-msmq-bridge/sample.md

 snippet: route-command-via-bridge

-NOTE: to access bridge extension method, project has to reference `NServiceBus.Bridge.Connector` NuGet package.
+NOTE: to access bridge extension method, project has to reference `NServiceBus.Router.Connector` NuGet package for NServiceBus 7 or `NServiceBus.Bridge.Connector` NuGet package for NServiceBus 6.

 To subscribe to an event published by MSMQ endpoint, Azure Service Bus endpoint must register publishing endpoint using bridge extension method: